 Phone: (607) 254-5545

-In this role, Aaron manages the Ignite gap funding programs: Ignite Innovation Acceleration, Ignite Fellow for New Ventures, and Ignite Intern for Startups.
-His work focuses on expanding the office’s outreach to university innovators and supporting faculty and entrepreneurs in accelerating Cornell technologies.
-He coordinates with the Business Development groups to identify projects and intellectual property with high potential for commercialization and actively monitors the progress of Cornell-licensed startups.
+In this role, Aaron manages the programs under the Ignite gap funding series, including Ignite Innovation Acceleration and Ignite Fellow for New Ventures, to advance technologies and support the creation of new ventures.
+His work fulfills part of the office’s mission to support the University’s innovators and entrepreneurs in identifying, protecting and commercializing new technologies.
+He works closely with the Business Development and Licensing team to identify projects and intellectual property with high potential for commercialization and provides ongoing support for initiatives related to new ventures and startups.

-Aaron undertook his Ph.D. research at Katholieke Universiteit Leuven.
+Aaron received his Ph.D. in Biophysics from the Katholieke Universiteit of Leuven.
 He holds an MSc in Biomedical Engineering from the University of Glasgow and a BSc in Mechanical Engineering from the Rochester Institute of Technology.

 Intellectual Property Management